 Spyros obtained his Applied Physics diploma in 2009 and his MSc in Microelectronics and Nanotechnology in 2011, both from the National Technical University of Athens (NTUA).
 In 2015 he received his PhD from the Department of Physics, NTUA for his work on the effects of infrared laser annealing in the electrical characteristics of silicon and germanium.
 He joined the University of Southampton, UK in 2016 and transferred to Edinburgh in May 2022.

 Spyros is currently working on the fabrication, characterisation and application of metal oxide memristive devices.

-Sachin Maheshwari is a Research Fellow at the Centre for Electronics Frontiers in the Zepler Institute at the University of Edinburgh, Scotland.
+Sachin Maheshwari is a Research Associate at the Centre for Electronics Frontiers in the School of Engineering at the University of Edinburgh, Scotland.
 Prior to that, he was a Research Fellow in the Department of Electronics and Computer Science at the University of Southampton.
 He did his PhD in the Applied DSP and VLSI Research Group at the University of Westminster, London, UK.
-His doctoral thesis was focussed on Adiabatic Approach for Low-Power Passive NFC systems.
+His doctoral thesis was focused on the Adiabatic Approach for Low-Power Passive NFC systems.
 He did his Master of Engineering Degree in Microelectronics from Birla Institute of Technology and Science (BITS), Pilani, India and Bachelor of Technology Degree in Electrical and Electronics Engineering from ICFAI Tech, Hyderabad, India.
 In the past, he was also a Lecturer in the EEE Department at BITS Pilani for over 4 years.

 Andrea received his B.Eng. in Electrical and Electronic Engineering in 2016 at the University of Malta, with a particular focus on embedded systems.
 He furthered his studies with an MSc in Analogue and Digital Integrated Circuit Design at Imperial College London, developing a data and power delivery system for wired implantable devices, as part of his thesis.
 Andrea then joined Science and Technology Facilities Council (STFC) as a CMOS Sensor Design Engineer within the CMOS Sensor Design group.
 As of August 2020, he joined the Next Generation Neural Interfaces (NGNI) lab and the Centre for Bio-Inspired Technology (CBIT) at Imperial College London.